Bohm, Realmuto hit 3-run homers, Phillies beat Mets 8-2

 UP NEXT

 Mets: RHP Taijuan Walker starts the home opener Thursday against Miami.
 Walker spent last season with Seattle and Toronto, going 4-3 with a 2.70 ERA.
-The Mets had their season-opening series at Washington wiped out because of a coronavirus outbreak among the Nationals.

 Phillies: RHP Zack Wheeler (1-0, 0.00 ERA) starts the opener of a three-game series at Atlanta.